ootbingo/oot-bingo-generator/doc/SYNERGY_CALCULATION.md

 None of the values are higher than 3.75, so the generator won't return `tooMuchSynergy`.
 Adding up all the `filteredTypeSynergies` values results into a total of **8** (`1 + 1 - 2 + 2.5 + 2.5 + 3`).
 The `filteredRowtypeSynergies` only have the `bottle` synergy of **1.5**, so adding that to the total makes **9.5**.
-Note that the current `maximumSynergy` parameter is set to 7, so this row would be rejected if we wouldn't have so many negative time differences.
+Note that the current `maximumSynergy` parameter is set to 7, so this row would be rejected if we didn't have so many negative time differences.
 But those add up to **-2.75**, resulting in a legal row with a final synergy amount of **6.75**, barely below the maximum!